dguo/dotfiles/systems/mac/README.md

     * Configure extensions
         * Bitwarden
             * Sign in
+            * Security
                 * Turn on "Unlock with biometrics"
+            * Other
-            * Turn on Options > "Disable Add Login Notification"
+                * Options
+                    * Turn off "Ask to add login"
         * Web Scrobbler
             * Sign in to Last.fm
         * Allow some extensions in private windows